mieweb/docs/content/functions/scheduling/appt-types-tab.md

 4. At the top-right of the page, select <strong>Add Type</strong>.
 The <em>Appointment Type</em> section appears.
     ![](../appt-types-tab.assets/2f27e6dbec1f191ff5704cc5c4f8ddf5.png)
 5. In the <em>Appointment Type</em> section, make entries or selections in fields as appropriate:
-    1. <em>Active</em>: To make the appointment type active in the system and available to be used after it is created, enable this check box.
+    a.  <em>Active</em>: To make the appointment type active in the system and available to be used after it is created, enable this check box.
 To make the appointment type inactive in the system and unavailable to be used after it is created, clear this check box.
-    2. <em>Code</em>: Enter the appointment code.
+    b.  <em>Code</em>: Enter the appointment code.
 The entry in this field appears in the schedule next to the patient.
 Type in an alpha-numeric abbreviation of the name of the appointment type.
 In releases prior to RC202203 this field is limited to 10 characters.
 For release RC202203 and newer the character count was increased to 15 characters.
-    3. <em>CPT code</em>: Type the appropriate CPT code if licensed to use AMA CPT codes or enter a custom code for billing, auditing, or report purposes.
+    c.  <em>CPT code</em>: Type the appropriate CPT code if licensed to use AMA CPT codes or enter a custom code for billing, auditing, or report purposes.
 You may also leave this field empty.
-    4. <em>Duration</em>: Type the amount of time this type of appointment is expected to take.
+    d.  <em>Duration</em>: Type the amount of time this type of appointment is expected to take.
-    5. <em>Display order</em>: Type a number by which the system will sort the appointment type for display in the table of appointment types (see [Viewing appointment types](#viewing-appointment-types)) and when scheduling an appointment.
+    e.  <em>Display order</em>: Type a number by which the system will sort the appointment type for display in the table of appointment types (see [Viewing appointment types](#viewing-appointment-types)) and when scheduling an appointment.
 The lower the number in this field, the closer to the top of the table and when scheduling this appointment type appears.
-    6. <em>Duration given to patient</em>: Type the duration of the appointment in minutes to provide to the patient.
+    f.  <em>Duration given to patient</em>: Type the duration of the appointment in minutes to provide to the patient.
 The system provides this duration when the patient views the appointment, for example when it sends a reminder email.
 For example, medical staff may be required for 15 minutes of a 60-minute appointment.
 In this case, the appointment type duration appears on the schedule of the medical staff as a 15-minute appointment and the duration given to patient is 60 minutes.
-    7. <em>Description</em>: Type in the full name of appointment type you are creating.
+    g.  <em>Description</em>: Type in the full name of appointment type you are creating.
-    8. <em>Default Encounter Type</em>: If your practice uses the <em>Checkin</em> module, select <strong>Checkin</strong>.
+    h.  <em>Default Encounter Type</em>: If your practice uses the <em>Checkin</em> module, select <strong>Checkin</strong>.
 If your practice uses encounters and wishes to have the systems automatically create and open a type of encounter when a patient is checked in for the visit based on this appointment type, select that <strong>encounter type</strong>.
-    9. <em>Default Encounter Template</em>: If you selected a default encounter type other than <em>Checkin</em> in the previous field, select <strong>the encounter template with the same name</strong> in this field.
+    i.  <em>Default Encounter Template</em>: If you selected a default encounter type other than <em>Checkin</em> in the previous field, select <strong>the encounter template with the same name</strong> in this field.
 Otherwise, select <strong>None</strong>.
-    10. <em>Dictation Job Type</em>: Select the appropriate dictation job type that the system will apply to dictation added to the encounter from this appointment type.
+    j.  <em>Dictation Job Type</em>: Select the appropriate dictation job type that the system will apply to dictation added to the encounter from this appointment type.
-    11. <em>Print Definitions</em>: Print definitions can be attached to appointment types.
+    k.  <em>Print Definitions</em>: Print definitions can be attached to appointment types.
 Print definitions that are attached to an appointment type this way are noted as appointment type print definitions.
 Resource options in this section show users in the scheduling realm.
 To undo print definitions being attached to appt types, you need to remove the print definition(s) from all appointment types and use the print definition editor to remove the appt type designation.
-    12. <em>Title Color</em>: Type a hexadecimal color value or select the <strong>eye dropper button</strong> to select a color from a palette.
+    l.  <em>Title Color</em>: Type a hexadecimal color value or select the <strong>eye dropper button</strong> to select a color from a palette.
 This color applies to the title bar, the first line of an appointment in the scheduler view that shows the appointment time and patient name.
 If you do not select a color, the system displays the title without a color.
         ![](../appt-types-tab.assets/163ddebd0bfb29f36970a0513e336838.png)
-    13. <em>Color</em>: Type a hexadecimal color value or select the <strong>eye dropper button</strong> to select a color from a palette.
+    m.  <em>Color</em>: Type a hexadecimal color value or select the <strong>eye dropper button</strong> to select a color from a palette.
 If you do not select a color, the system displays the appointment body  without a color.
-    14. <em>Comment</em>: Type comments to appear in the <em>Comments</em> field when scheduling an appointment based on this appointment type.
+    n.  <em>Comment</em>: Type comments to appear in the <em>Comments</em> field when scheduling an appointment based on this appointment type.
 This entry also appears in the <em>Scheduler</em> view under the patient's appointment date and time.
 6. Do one:
-    1. Select <strong>Submit</strong> to update the appointment type list and any future appointments made from this appointment type.
+    a.
+Select <strong>Submit</strong> to update the appointment type list and any future appointments made from this appointment type.
 No changes are made to any existing appointments based on this appointment type or any schedule templates for this type.
-    2. Select <strong>Submit & Update</strong> to update the appointment type list and also update all existing patient appointments based on this appointment type and updates any existing schedules with this appointment type.
+    b.
+Select <strong>Submit & Update</strong> to update the appointment type list and also update all existing patient appointments based on this appointment type and updates any existing schedules with this appointment type.

 ## Add an appointment type template